hadi-razal/hadi-razal/README.md

 ![Connect](https://source.unsplash.com/1600x400/?networking,technology)

 ## 📫 Get In Touch
 Feel free to reach out if you have any questions, ideas, or just want to chat about technology.
-You can contact me at [your_email@example.com].
+You can contact me at [hadhirasal22@gmail.com].

 ---

-Feel free to replace the placeholder email and banner images with your own specific content.
-This README structure, with icons, should give your profile a sleek and modern look!